 Tornado watch!
 Swine flu!
 It’s a good day to stay in and add metric weights to old recipes.
-This one is adapted from an old Bake-Off recipe.
+This recipe for White Chip Raspberry Bars is adapted from an old Bake-Off recipe.
 Along with being easy and delicious, this recipe is lots of fun because you can swap out various types of jam for the raspberry.
 I’ve seen these made with apricot, blueberry and cherry.
 My favorite is still the raspberry version.

 White Chip Raspberry Bars